jimfok/stock_indicator/README.md

 `tests/test_strategy.py::test_evaluate_combined_strategy_dollar_volume_filter_and_rank`
 demonstrate this combined syntax.

+The filter optionally accepts a trailing `PickM` segment to allow multiple symbols from the same sector when a ranking is used.
+For example `dollar_volume>1%,Top3,Pick2` selects the top three symbols by dollar volume with at most two symbols drawn from any single Fama–French group.

 An optional stop loss value and a trailing `True` or `False` flag may be added after the strategy names.
 The numeric stop loss sets the fractional decline that triggers an exit on the next day's open, and the boolean flag controls